-EBEC project begins functioning every year by the first Local EBEC Round that is conducted in Europe; afterwards moving onwards with several other Local EBEC Rounds as well as National/Regional EBEC Rounds and reaches an end by a EBEC Final event that is organised in beginning of August.
+EBEC Challenge project begins functioning every year by the first Local EBEC C Round that is conducted in Europe.
+Afterwards moving onwards with several other Local EBEC Challenge Rounds as well as National/Regional EBEC Rounds who is the final and wining round.

 History of EBEC

-The history of the EBEC started with its launch in 2002 when BEST members became interested in Canadian Engineering Competition (CEC) – the prototype of the EBEC in Canada.
-The idea of the student’s competition was presented at following General Meeting of BEST and was initiated at BEST universities right afterwards.
+The history of the EBEC started with its launch in 2002, when BEST members became interested in Canadian Engineering Competition (CEC) – the prototype of the EBEC in Canada.
+The idea of the student’s competition was presented at a following General Meeting of BEST and was initiated at BEST universities right afterwards.
 There were different names than the current EBEC and different categories had been tried.

-EBEC has a developed chain of contest; a EBEC pyramidal structure.
-It consists of three levels; each level of pyramid refers to relevant rounds that are being held throughout the year:
+EBEC Chalenge has a developed chain of contest; an EBEC pyramidal structure.
+It consists of two levels; each level of pyramid refers to relevant rounds that are being held throughout the year.

-- Local Round of EBEC is the first round which includes students and organisers from all universities that take part in the project.
-All EBEC rounds are organised by Local BEST Groups (LBG).
+- Local Round of EBEC Challenge is the first round which includes students and organizers from all universities that take part in the project.
+All EBEC Challenge rounds are organized by Local BEST Groups (LBG).
 While EBEC is becoming more and more popular among LBGs, the amount of participation to the competition chain is increasing by every passing year.
-When it comes to EBEC 2014 edition, the project is expected to involve 86 Local BEST Groups in 32 European countries.
+When it comes to EBEC Challenge 2018 edition, the project is expected to involve 88 Local BEST Groups in 32 European countries.

-- National/Regional EBEC Rounds are the second level of EBEC project.
+- National/Regional EBEC Challenge Rounds are the second and final level of EBEC Challenge project.
 Teams that are winners of Local EBEC rounds in their universities are invited to the next stage; either a National or a Regional competition depending on their division in EBEC pyramid.
-In the framework of project EBEC 2014 there will be 15 National/Regional EBEC Rounds that will represent the second level of EBEC pyramid.
-Each year more than 600 participants attend the second level of competitions in order to prove their practical skills and to be qualified for the final event.
+In the framework of project EBEC 2018 there will be 15 National/Regional EBEC Rounds that will represent the final level of EBEC Challenge pyramid.